ArtemGudtsev/PlanetWalker/README.md

 ## Why voxel art?
 Easy to create, fun to work and beatiful to look.
 But for me personally voxel art is a way to transform pixel art experience from 90-s to modern 3D world.

+## Mesh libraries in Godot
+Mesh libraries is core technique in this game which make possible to quickly and easily generate levels from prepared set of meshes.
+Usage of MeshLibrary object in Godot is not really trivial but is not rocket science same time.
+You need to keep in mind 3 important points:
+1. To export scene as mesh library you should create new scene from nowhere (Scene->New Scene), such scene must not have any root scene or root nodes.
+Although it is ok to save such scene to separate tscn file.
+2. Avoid creation of separate material for your object along with mesh - such material will not be exported to MeshLibrary and you will get mesh without texture, instead of that add material to mesh directly (Inspector -> Mesh -> Edit -> Surface 1 -> Material)
+3.

 ## Toolset
 https://www.voxelmade.com/magicavoxel/ - opens ource very useful tool to create voxel models.